 Nicole Perry demonstrates the side the pelvis to actors Marlo Rodriguez and Denzel McCausland, while Assistant Director Kunya Rowley looks on.
 Photo by Ryan Arnst for New City Players’ production of Lungs.
 October 2021.

-An Intimacy Professional, whether a Director (for live performances like theatre) or Coordinator (for recorded performances like film) is a growing profession!
+An Intimacy Professional, whether an Intimacy Director (for live performances like theatre) or Intimacy Coordinator (for recorded performances like film) is a growing role in the entertainment industry!

 Learn more about the path below.